import all python add-ons etc that will be needed later on

 Fortunately, for large \(x\) Stirling’s Rule can be used which is

-where \(x\) is now a variable.
+where \(x\) is assumed not to be an integer but a variable.
 Differentiating the log produces

 To find the maximum in \(\displaystyle \binom{n}{x}\equiv y=\frac{n!}{x!(n-x)!}\),